Ricardicus/ric-script/README.md

 This is a work in progress, an the first time I am developing a language.
-I expect there are things one can easily solve during the interpretation that is harded to compile, but I don't bother too much with that at the moment.
+I expect there are things one can easily solve during the interpretation that is harder to compile, but I don't bother too much with that at the moment.
 I am developing the interpreter and while doing so I decide what features this language should have.
 Here is a list of steps I have implemented as well as havent implemented:

-- [x] Function declaratons
+- [x] Function declarations
 - [x] Function calls
 - [x] Function pointer
 - [x] Variable declaratons